A Comparison of Two Kinds of Pillows

 As an example, Snuggle-Pedic, a Relief-Mart company, fills its pillows with a mix of 4-lb. and 5-lb. regular memory foam (certified by CertiPUR-US) and Biogreen Memory Foam (extremely low in volatile organic compounds).
 Snuggle-Pedic will customize the blend for the customer, and will adjust the blend during the 120-day sleep trial.
 This makes the shredded foam in these pillows less or more heat-sensitive, therefore less or more conforming and more or less supportive in addition to being firmer or softer overall.

-Pluses of Down
+Benefits of Down Filling

 There are several reasons a shopper may prefer down or down & feather pillows to other kinds.